grahamhoyes/django-docker-swarm-example/docs/serversetup.rst

 .. code-block:: console

     $ sudo mkdir -p /var/www/<username>/<repository>/media
-    $ sudo chown -R deploy:deploy /var/www/<username>/<repository>/media
+    $ sudo chown -R deployer:deployer /var/www/<username>/<repository>/media
     $ sudo chmod -R 751 /var/www/<username>/<repository>/media

 .. note::
     When the django container runs, it will run as the ``root`` user internally.
 When it writes media files via the volume mount, they will be owned by ``root:root`` as a result.
-The ``751`` permissions octal above will give the ``deploy`` user rwx permissions, the ``deploy`` group rx permissions, and other users only execute permissions.
+The ``751`` permissions octal above will give the ``deployer`` user rwx permissions, the ``deployer`` group rx permissions, and other users only execute permissions.
 If you would like media files to be accessible manually outside of django, there are two options:

     * Change the final byte of the permissions octal to something that allows reading from any user, like ``755``
     * Change the user that the django container runs as to match your deploy user.
 This involves finding the user and group IDs of your deploy user, creating a :ref:`GitHub secret <secrets>` for  them, and passing them in to ``docker-compose.prod.yml`` via the ``user`` key.
 See this `Stack Overflow post <https://stackoverflow.com/a/56904335>`_ for more information.